-As of writing this article, the Cardano cryptocurrency has just recently celebrated its first anniversary.
+Cardano cryptocurrency was released in 2017.
 Even though it’s comparatively young crypto, Cardano has already gained quite some attention both from investors and from the general population.
 As it gains popularity, more and more people are trying to figure out Cardano mining.

 In this tutorial, we’re going to cover all things Cardano - what it is, where it came from, why it’s worth our attention and - most importantly - how to mine Cardano (rather, CAN you mine Cardano?).